projg2/gemato/README.rst

 Requirements
 ============
-gemato is written in Python and meant to be compatible with CPython 2.7, CPython 3.4+, PyPy and PyPy3.
-It uses only the standard library modules, or backports of those modules to older Python versions.
+gemato is written in Python and compatible with implementations of Python 2.7 and Python 3.4+.
+However, the support for Python 2 is considered 'best effort' and has some known limitations.
+For example, non-ASCII paths on command-line do not work.

+gemato is currently tested against CPython 2.7, CPython 3.4 through 3.6, PyPy and PyPy3.

-The exact runtime dependencies depend on Python standard library version used.
+gemato depends only on standard Python library modules and their backports.
+The exact runtime dependencies depend on the standard library version used.
 Those are:

 Python 3.6+
   none -- only standard modules are used